opensearch-project/anomaly-detection-dashboards-plugin/README.md

 See [developer guide](DEVELOPER_GUIDE.md) and [how to contribute to this project](CONTRIBUTING.md).

-Since this is a OpenSearch Dashboards plugin, it can be useful to review the [OpenSearch Dashboards contributing guide](https://github.com/opensearch-project/OpenSearch-Dashboards/blob/main/CONTRIBUTING.md) as well as the [developer guide](https://github.com/opensearch-project/OpenSearch-Dashboards/blob/main/DEVELOPER_GUIDE.md) to help get started.

 ## Code of Conduct

 This project has adopted the [Amazon Open Source Code of Conduct](CODE_OF_CONDUCT.md).
 For more information see the [Code of Conduct FAQ](https://aws.github.io/code-of-conduct-faq), or contact [opensource-codeofconduct@amazon.com](mailto:opensource-codeofconduct@amazon.com) with any additional questions or comments.